25 June, 2024

 "That really doesn't help, Ma.
 We could see the cloud when we were upstairs.
 The dog is sending my anxiety through the roof right now."

-"Well, the funnel looks like it isn't forming and the cloud seems to be moving past you now.
-It is moving fast they think to the coast."
-Then turning to me she said, "Do you remember the tornados we had back when we first moved up here?
-Me either."
+"The funnel isn't forming, and the cloud seems to be moving past you now.
+It is moving fast, they think, to the coast."
+Then, turning to me, she said, "Do you remember the tornados we had when we first moved up here?
+Me neither."
 She laughed at my shaking head.

-So as Tonya is talking to O'Hare and trying to calm him down, Denver weather is yammering on when HIS phone alert goes off, which threw him for a loop.
-Then the city sirens started to go off (did I mention the studio is in Manchester?) and his eyes got real big.
+As Tonya was talking to O'Hare and trying to calm him down.
+Denver weather was yammering when HIS phone alert went off, which threw him for a loop.
+Then the city sirens started to go off (did I mention the studio is in Manchester?), and his eyes got real big.
 He looks at the camera and says, "We at the studio don't have a basement or many walls between us and the tornado activity.
 We will stay on air and see what happens."
 Oh good.
 That was encouraging -- not!

-I had been watching the live stream of the black shelf as it travelled over Manchester and thought the funnel was completely gone and the thing was lifting a bit.
+I had been watching the live stream of the black shelf as it travelled over Manchester and thought the funnel was gone entirely.
+The thing was lifting a bit.
 It didn't look as threatening as it had.
-Meanwhile, Denver weather's eyes were very big in his head as he kept chattering about tornados and the damage they do.
-The other weather person cut him off and said the tornado was dissolving but it could regain strength at any time, so the watches were still in effect for the coastal communities, because that's where it was, it had left Manchester rather quickly.
+Meanwhile, Denver's weatherman's eyes were huge in his head as he kept chattering about tornados and the damage they do.
+The other weather person cut him off and said the tornado was dissolving, but it could regain strength at any time, so the watches were still in effect for the coastal communities because that's where it was; it had left Manchester rather quickly.

-Tonya had given the all-clear to O'Hare and Mam out of nervous energy was in the kitchen getting dinner prepared.
+Tonya had given O'Hare the all-clear, and Mam, out of nervous energy, was preparing dinner in the kitchen.

 "It be from the farm store, no labels."
 I lied.

-Anyway, everyone got home safe and sound and no worse for wear for a frightening afternoon.
-As to dinner, everyone seemed to enjoy the festival of flavours they savoured except for yours truly who had a pop tart instead.
-The excuse was, I was feeling a bit off from such an exciting afternoon.
+After a frightening afternoon, everyone got home safe and sound and no worse for wear.
+As to dinner, everyone seemed to enjoy the festival of flavours they savoured except for yours truly, who had a pop tart instead.
+The excuse was I was feeling a bit off from such an exciting afternoon.
 Uh-huh.

 Gabe